home-gihub/TCNA2LL/README.md

   - `kob+` A Super Mario 64 remake
     - TIP: Use the Classic64 plugin
 ## Showcase
-  - `epical+` A real with crazy good lighting using bots with custom models
+  - `epical+` A realm with crazy good lighting using bots with custom models
+  - `room` Room with RTX
 ## Custom blocks
   - `Alexroman587+` A realm with most blocks from the minecraft beta era
 ## Shameless plug